Purchasing our Knaus 550

 One of the issues that helped us decide to purchase an European RV was insurance.
 When we looked into insuring Scout in Europe we found that liability insurance would be approximately $1200 per year.
 It is very difficult to find anyone to write a comprehensive insurance plan.
 We finally found one company that said they may provide comprehensive insurance for approximately 70% of the value of Scout for $4500 per year on top of the liability.
 So if we shipped Scout to Europe we were looking at $5700 per year for comprehensive insurance.
 This year our comprehensive insurance for François thru AXA Insurance is €800, approximately what we pay for comprehensive insurance on Scout our American RV.

 The initial paperwork to insure François with AXA was completed by Eurocampingcars, and all we did was make the payment by credit card.
-This year we successfully renewed the policy directly with the agency.
+The first year we successfully renewed the policy directly with the agency.
 It took a couple of emails to get things going, but once we did succeed in getting their attention the process was done smoothly.
 For 2020 the renewal was very easy, consisting of a single email to the agent who then provided us a security code to go on to the AXA site to pay the fee by credit card.

 The registration of the vehicle was also completed by Eurocampingcars and was completed within a couple of days.
 The registration fees are a one time event in France, so there is no periodic renewal of license plates like we are used to in the US.